 Although Tesla is a US company, the Teslas available in Australia are predominantly made in their Chinese factories.

-As of mid-2025, there are two options from Australian car yards:
+As of the beginning of 2026, there are two options from Australian car yards:

 - Model 3